All Episodes

 I think the same is going to be true with Hispanic.

-All right, he's trying to fire up the base.
+He's trying to fire up the base.

-He's trying to not the base, he's trying to fire up everybody supporting him.
+He's trying to, not the base, he's trying to fire up everybody supporting him.

-He's trying to give them confidence.
+He's trying to give them confidence, keep them engaged, keep them.

-He's got to do it, folks, because the drive-by's are out telling an entirely different story.
+He's got to do it, folks, because the drive-bys are out telling an entirely different story.

 I mean, it's amazing, but there is an entirely different picture being painted by the mainstream media today.